 Your data are yours and yours only

 You are the sole owner of your bank details thanks to to the European PSD2 regulation.
 Until recently, the banks had the exclusive right on payment transactions.
-In order to break the dominance of the banks, Europe has partly shifted the control of the bank data from the bank to the customer.
+In order to break the dominance of the banks and to encourage innovation in the financial sector, Europe has partly shifted the control of the bank data from the bank to the customer.

-So now European consumers can ask their bank to share their data with other companies, like us.
+So now European consumers can ask their bank to share their data with other companies, like Cake.
 After all, it’s your data that matters and that’s up to you to decide.

 Because it concerns bank data, an extra security has been built in and banks are only allowed to pass on data to companies that have obtained a licence from the financial supervisor.
 In Belgium this is the National Bank of Belgium (NBB).